Hypothermia: Symptoms, Causes and Treatment

 Neither will children themselves dress in a manner that can protect them from cold weather and water.

-Therefore children are at more risk if they are left without supervision.
+Therefore children are at more risk if they are left without supervision and can develop hypothermia.

 Use of Drugs and Alcohol